Overslaan naar belangrijkste inhoud

 Key customer retention metrics to measure (+ formulas)

-When you’re ready to assess sales performance, use the following formulas to gain insights into:
+When you’re ready to assess your customer retention metrics, use the following formulas.

 8 strategies to retain customers